mrabarnett/mrab-regex/README.rst

     (0, 0, 0)
     >>> # 0 substitutions, 0 insertions, 0 deletions.

-  The match object also has an attribute ``fuzzy_fuzzy_changes`` which gives a tuple of the positions of the substitutions, insertions and deletions.
+  The match object also has an attribute ``fuzzy_changes`` which gives a tuple of the positions of the substitutions, insertions and deletions.

   .. sourcecode:: python